HardlyDifficult/Tutorials/Chapter1.md

 </details><br>

-<details><summary>TODO</summary>
+<details><summary>What did that do?</summary>

+Colliders define an objects shape for the purposes of physical collisions.
+We use the edge radius on the box collider in order to smooth out the corners and better match the platform art.

-some for a smooth experience when entities are walking from one to the next
+For the bottom platforms, we overlap the colliders for a smooth experience when entities are walking from one to the next.

 <hr></details>
 <details><summary>What is a Collider?</summary>